bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 Empty

 ### FplBlockType `IntrinsicUndef`
 An intrinsic value for everything in FPL that is "undefined".
-Created in todo.
+Created in `Ast.Var`, `Ast.Return`, `Ast.PredicateIdentifier`.
 #### Possible Parent Nodes
 FunctionalTerm, OptionalFunctionalTerm, MandatoryFunctionalTerm
 #### Scope